 Is this the end of our expansion plans?
 If the past is an indicator, then I’m afraid not.
 Blacksmithing has seen a remarkable resurgence among the public.
 The events we attend and demonstrations we provide, are testament to that fact.
 There is a huge interest by the public to the ancient craft.
 And there is an ever growing number of people very keen to have a try and learn the craft.

 I’m pleased to say that we have a fantastic member group.
 Everyone is cheerful and friendly and most importantly, willing to pass on their knowledge to people new to the craft.
 We have members aged from 12 to well matured, with skills from dazzling to doggedly persistent to get it right.

 And for new smiths, we hold a basic skills course over six nights to give you the skills required to know how to move the iron to your desired shape and what tools to use to achieve your results.

 ABASA holds meetings monthly.
-They fall on the fourth Thursday of each month in the Convention Room of the ‘Elephant & Castle’ hotel on West Terrace in the city.
+They fall on the fourth Thursday of each month at the ‘Empire’ hotel on Prospect Rd Kilburn.
 The meetings start at 7.30pm.
 The meetings cover our previous months activities, our future plans and forth coming events.
 Come down early and have a meal and drinks prior to the meeting and introduce yourself.
 The friendly hotel staff will make you very welcome and provide a fantastic meal.
-After the meeting you can spend an hour or so chatting to other members in the front bar.
+After the meeting you can spend an hour or so chatting to other members.

 The objectives of the Association shall be to promote, preserve, and develop the Craftsmanship and Techniques of all the various disciplines associated with Artistic Blacksmithing to the highest standards possible.